Sustainability Performance

 Environmental

-Energy resource diversification, and carbon emissions reductions and climate resiliency efforts are major components of TEP’s sustainability strategy.
+Energy resource diversification, carbon emissions reductions and climate resiliency efforts are major components of TEP’s sustainability strategy.

 At Tucson Electric Power, we’re significantly increasing our use of solar and wind power and battery storage as part of a reliable, affordable and increasingly sustainable energy portfolio.
-Our plan calls for the elimination of coal-fired power and a transition to less carbon-intensive resources at a cost-effective pace through a thoughtful transition for our employees and their community.
+Our plan calls for the elimination of coal-fired power and a transition to less carbon-intensive resources at a cost-effective pace through a thoughtful transition for our employees and the community.

 In our 2023 Integrated Resource Plan (IRP), we announced a new aspirational goal: net zero direct greenhouse gas emissions by 2050.

-TEP's Planned CO2 Emissions Reduction
+TEP's CO2 Emissions Reduction

 TEP’s 2023 IRP also describes the company’s plans to significantly expand its wind and solar power resources and has proposed retirement of its remaining coal-fired power plants by 2032.